gottalottarock/OpenCravat-Adastra/README.md

 git clone https://github.com/gottalottarock/OpenCravat-Adastra.git
 cd OpenCravat-Adastra
 pip install -r requirements.txt
 ` ` `

 To download the Adastra database, you need to contact one of the developers of this repository.
 Move adastra.sqlite to adastra/data
-Next, you need to transfer the module and winget to the open-cravat repo.
+Next, you need to transfer the module and widget to the open-cravat repo.

-You can find the path to OpenCRAVAT modules with this command

-` ` `
-oc config md
-` ` `

-Integration of the ADASTRA module and widget as a novel annotator module in the OpenCRAVAT

 ` ` `
 OC_MODULES_PATH=$(oc config md)